DAK404/Mosaic/Readme.txt

   RUNNING THE PROGRAM
 _______________________

-Use the Run_Program.bat or Run_Program.sh in the folder to get the program running!
+Use the Run_Program.bat or Run_Program.sh in the folder to execute the program!

 -----------------------------------------------------------------------------
 _______________________